samsuh/2026-journal/README.md

 # 2026-journal

+## 9/21/26 - Monday
+- Yesterday was a blur. dont think i did anything weird. notes say i missed a bunch of stuff.
+- Eyedrops: 5:30am
+- Aspirin: im not sure if i did yesterday so ill do it now too.
+5:30am.

 ## 9/20/26 - Sunday
-- Eyedrops: 1am
+- Eyedrops: 1am did i?
-- Aspirin:
+- Aspirin: did i?
-- buy a travel sized body wash.
+- buy a travel sized body wash. did it.

 ## 9/19/26 - Saturday
 - Early morning, signed up for and went to new 24 hour gym.
 Surprisingly there were quite a few people working out at 2/3am.